 Candidates seeking the Democratic or Republican nomination must file their applications by December 9.
 They will file with their county party organization if they are seeking county offices or if the state or federal district they are seeking lies entirely within one county.
 If their desired district lies in more than one county, then they file with the state party organization.
 These deadlines also apply to Libertarian and Green Party candidates, and they also apply for candidates seeking the nomination of a party that does not have ballot access.
 A new law (House Bill 2504) requires minor party candidates to pay a filing fee or collect a minimum number of signatures.
 This law is currently being challenged in court.
 That same law adjusted the thresholds for obtaining ballot access, which had the effect of restoring automatic ballot access to the Green Party.

 Our Crib Sheets will show identify those candidates whose filing has been reported by an official party website or report or by the Secretary of State’s candidate listing report.
+We may also mark as “filed” candidates who have posted the fact to their social media accounts or whose filings are noted in certain local political blogs with an accurate track record.
+A check mark in the “Filed” column indicates we believe the candidate has filed for a spot on the ballot.

 ©2019 Texas Election Source LLC